| |

 exhibit some of the most dramatic primitive markings seen on any

+breed of horse anywhere in the world.
 How these horses got to this remote area is a mystery.

 Some believe they were brought there by the Crow Indians who were